Microwave-optical spectroscopy of Rydberg excitons in the ultrastrong driving regime: Removal of absorption background

 \section{Removal of absorption background}

 In the absorption experiment, the absorption due to excitons sits on top of a large background of absorption due to the laser exciting a low lying exciton state and an optical phonon.
-Modelling the microscopic origin of this background is beyond the scope of this work, so it was removed from the experimental data.
-The background function is based on the function used in~\cite{HeckotterThesis}, consisting of a piece-wise function containing a below- and an above- bandgap contribution:
+This background was removed from the data as modelling its microscopic origin is beyond the scope of this work.
+The background absorption coefficient $\alpha_\text{bg}(E)$ is based on the function used in~\cite{HeckotterThesis}, consisting of a piece-wise function containing a below- and an above- band gap contribution: